 Newbie entrepreneurs must also exert effort in learning and understanding their companies’ cash flow system.
 It is essential to know exactly where cash comes from and how was it spend.

-Maintaining a comprehensive record of every cash inflows and cash outflows is imperative to achieve lasting business success.
+Maintaining a comprehensive record of every cash inflows and cash outflows, with a tool like Workday, is imperative to achieve lasting business success.

 Tip 3: Write a comprehensive business plan